Pipeline break spills 45,000 gallons of diesel in Wyoming

 “It’s frustrating to hear of another spill by Bridger Pipeline LLC,” Clarkson said.
 “This spill of 45,000-plus gallons of diesel into rural Wyoming negatively impacts the environment, wildlife, and surrounding communities.”

-Violations of pipeline safety regulations would be handled separately and could fall under jurisdiction of the Pipeline and Hazardous Materials Safety Administration, part of the U.S. Department of Transportation.
-Officials from the agency did not immediately respond to questions about the spill.
+Violations of pipeline safety regulations would be handled separately and fall under jurisdiction of the Pipeline and Hazardous Materials Safety Administration, part of the U.S. Department of Transportation.
+Salvin said the agency has been notified about the spill, but officials did not immediately respond to questions from The Associated Press.

 Bridger last year reached a $2 million settlement with the federal government and Montana over damages from the Yellowstone River spill.
 The company was previously fined $1 million in the case by the Montana Department of Environmental Quality.